 How to Convert and Transfer Money From Paypal to Gcash

 GCash is a virtual wallet in the Philippines that lets you pay for items, send money, buy load and even pay your bills using your phone anytime, anywhere.
-GCash App is an online service of Globe Telecom, one of the two major telecom companies in the country, and has made financial transactions for over 20 million registered users.
+GCash App is an online service of Globe Telecom, one of the two major telecom companies in the country.
+The service has made financial transactions for over 20 million registered users.
 One of its major services today is transferring money to GCash from your bank account and even your PayPal account.

 In this article, let me walk you through how you can convert and transfer money from your PayPal account to your GCash App in a few very easy steps.